mongodb-industry-solutions/wind-turbine-diagnostics/README.md

 ```
 ## 5. Query the Database

-Run `python live_query.py` and place your microphone next to the fan.
+Run `python3 live_query.py` and place your microphone next to the fan.

 ## 6. Run the Frontend